 Photo: Shutterstock / ABO PHOTOGRAPHY

 The temptation to cut corners when baking a layer cake is high.
-We get it.
+We get it—you want a lot of impact (but it’s a lot of work).
 But what seems like a simple shortcut here and there can quickly turn into a disaster.
 Here are some steps that you simply must do in order to create a beautiful layer cake, like this fluffy coconut cake.